Vector35/binaryninja-api/docs/guide/index.md

 Binaries are installed in the following locations by default:

 - macOS: `/Applications/Binary Ninja.app`
+- Linux: Wherever you extract it!
+(No standard location)
 - Windows (global install): `C:\Program Files\Vector35\BinaryNinja`
 - Windows (user install): `%LOCALAPPDATA%\Vector35\BinaryNinja`

-- Linux: Wherever you extract it!
-(No standard location)
+???+ Warning "Tip"
+    If you want a silent install on windows, because we use the [NSIS](https://nsis.sourceforge.io/Docs/) installer, simply use: `BinaryNinjaInstaller.exe /S`

 ???+ Danger "Warning"
     Do not put any user content in the install-path of Binary Ninja.
 The auto-update process of Binary Ninja WILL remove any files included in these locations.